Rishtey-Daar Drama · For The manager who hasn't heard of work-life balance

 Do I have to give my boss a Diwali gift?

-In Indian corporate culture, it's strongly customary — particularly for first-year employees and in firms with traditional gifting calendars.
-Skipping it can send a stronger negative signal than a mediocre gift.
+In Indian corporate culture, strongly customary — particularly for first-year employees and firms with traditional gifting calendars.
+Skipping sends a stronger negative signal than a mediocre gift does.
 The play is to spend the minimum that meets cultural norms (₹500-₹1500) on something forgettable but appropriate.
-Our list is calibrated for exactly this.
+Our list is calibrated for exactly this discharge.

 What's the right amount to spend on a boss's gift in India?